axept/javascript/README.md

 ### Do not use JavaScript "magic"

-It makes source code harder not portable to other languages.
+It makes source code more portable to other languages and available for reading by other developers.

 ```js
 // bad